SLAP repair; SLAP lesion; Acromioplasty; Bankart repair; Labral repair; Bankart lesion; Shoulder repair; Shoulder surgery; Rotator cuff repair

 - You may be asked to temporarily stop taking blood thinners.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other medicines.

-- If you have diabetes, heart disease, or other medical conditions, your surgeon may ask you to see your provider who treats you for these conditions.
+- If you have diabetes, heart disease, or other medical conditions, your surgeon may ask you to see your health care provider who treats you for these conditions.

 - Tell your provider if you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.